-Job Duties and Responsibilities
+Name Title Job Duties and Responsibilities Assists in the maintenance of the automated student data system Attends and participates in faculty meetings Coordinates all award presentations Coordinates all graduation activities, verifying that graduation requirements have been met Contributes to the Integrated Service Team meetings Establishes and maintains cooperative relations with students, faculty, staff and parents Assumes the responsibility to maintain a valid Florida teachers' certificate Provides own method of transportation to various locations when required Performs other tasks and responsibilities as assigned by the principal Horne, Thomas Dean Primary Duties and Responsibilities: Manages student supervision issues and enforces school behavioral expectations.
+Must be knowledgeable of Santa Rosa County School Board Policies regarding safety and discipline, knowledgeable of the Santa Rosa County Code of Student Conduct and the School Handbook.
+Must enforce policies/rules both fairly and consistently.
+Counsels students and parents concerning school and district policies.
+Assists staff and parents in developing student behavioral expectations.
+Assists in the planning, development and implementation of individual student behavior plans.
+Serves as a resource to staff in dealing with classroom management issues.
+Assists in developing/implementing programs to promote positive student behavior, multi-tiered support systems, as well as intervention/prevention strategies.
+Coordinates alternative education placement for students.
+Coordinates with staff and administration the development of the school's discipline plan/hierarchy.
+Maintains and periodically reviews student discipline records.
+Periodically reviews student attendance records and academic records.
+Encourages and facilitates meaningful and effective parent-teacher communication; and commands respect by example in appearance, manners, behavior and language.
+Participates in Professional Development activities that are germane to the position (SMART, 3270, Crisis Prevention Intervention (CPI)).
+Maintains confidentiality in all issues that require their involvement.
+Promotes the welfare of students, faculty and staff; and sets high

-- Must be knowledgeable of Santa Rosa County School Board Policies regarding safety and discipline, knowledgeable of the Santa Rosa County Code of Student Conduct and the School Handbook.
-Must enforce policies/rules both fairly and consistently. - Counsels students and parents concerning school and district policies. - Assists staff and parents in developing student behavioral expectations. - Assists in the planning, development and implementation of individual student behavior plans. - Serves as a resource to staff in dealing with classroom management issues. - Assists in developing/implementing programs to promote positive student behavior, multi-tiered support systems, as well as intervention/prevention strategies. - Coordinates alternative education placement for students. - Coordinates with staff and administration the development of the school's discipline plan/hierarchy. - Maintains and periodically reviews student discipline records. - Periodically reviews student attendance records and academic records. - Encourages and facilitates meaningful and effective parentteacher communication; and commands respect by example in appearance, manners, behavior and language. - Participates in Professional Development activities that are germane to the position (SMART, 3270, Crisis Prevention Intervention (CPI)). - Maintains confidentiality in all issues that require their involvement. - Promotes the welfare of students, faculty and staff; and sets high expectations and articulates them to all stakeholders. - Facilitates cooperation among all stakeholders (administrators, teachers, parents, students) in the appropriate handling of student discipline issues. - Has the ability to function independently and make sound educational decisions. - Assist in the development of the school crisis plan and is an integral part of the plan. - Will become an active member of the school leadership team.
+Name Title Job Duties and Responsibilities expectations and articulates them to all stakeholders.
+Facilitates cooperation among all stakeholders (administrators, teachers, parents, students) in the appropriate handling of student discipline issues.
+Has the ability to function independently and make sound educational decisions.
+Assist in the development of the school crisis plan and is an integral part of the plan.
+Will become an active member of the school leadership team.